filipmilo/portfolio/README.md

-# Portfolio made using Hugo

-Serve the site using:

-    hugo serve -D

----

-To publish the site simply use:

-    hugo
+# filipmilo.dev

+Built using Zola.